slerman12/Help-me/Eczema.md

 I think something about this might be unconvincing to administrators with no human perspective.

 Maybe imagine a person regularly having to crawl to get to the bathroom, as I did, because that person can't unbend their arms and legs, eyes subconsciously squinting with pain, intense pain and itching on every corner of their body, and the body-wide stinging burn if they take a shower.
-This is a description of me, serving my teachers or emploeyers at the University of Rochester because I had to, by their authority, debug data-cleaning software that I never got credit for, for example, and that had nothing to do with my PhD, still the same example.
+This is a description of me, serving my teachers or employers at the University of Rochester because I had to, by their authority, debug data-cleaning software that I never got credit for, for example, and that had nothing to do with my PhD, still the same example.

 This was the price I regularly paid to do some soulless debugging work that I never got credit for.